Stock market today: Wall Street hits more records as Tesla zooms

 This is a big year for elections worldwide, with voters in the United Kingdom heading to the polls later this week

-In Asia, Japan’s Nikkei 225 rose 1.1% after the value of the Japanese yen fell again to near another 38-year low.
+In Asia, Japan’s Nikkei 225 rose 1.1% after the value of the Japanese yen again neared a 38-year low.
 When the yen is weak, it can boost the fortunes of Japanese exporters.

 AP Writers Matt Ott and Zimo Zhong contributed.